-Recent work in Chicago includes; The Arc at Old Colony; the redevelopment and modernization of the 17-story Chicago Landmark Old Colony Building from commercial usage to apartment-style shared residences, The 65th Infantry Regiment “Borinqueneer’s” Veteran’s Apartments; a new permanent supportive housing new construction and adaptive re-use development targeted to low-income veterans and their families, 4840 S. Dorchester; the conversion of a Chicago Landmark church building into town house residences in the Kenwood Historic District, and 1323 S. Michigan Avenue; the conversion of a 7-story Chicago Landmark building from commercial to residential use.
-Other projects currently in-progress include the historic renovation and adaptive re-use of the Illinois Institute of Technology’s Armour Hall and the residential and commercial conversion of four of the city’s historic school buildings.
+Recent work in Chicago includes; The Arc at Old Colony; the redevelopment and modernization of the 17-story Chicago Landmark Old Colony Building from commercial usage to apartment-style shared residences, the 65th Infantry Regiment “Borinqueneer’s” Veteran’s Apartments; a new permanent supportive housing new construction and adaptive re-use development targeted to low-income veterans and their families, and 1323 S. Michigan Avenue; the conversion of a 7-story Chicago Landmark building from commercial to residential use.
+Other projects currently in-progress include the historic renovation and adaptive re-use of the Schulze Baking Company Building, Illinois Institute of Technology’s Armour Hall, and the residential and commercial conversion of four of the city’s historic school buildings.

 Early in his career, Ken was a part of the original Donohue Studio Group in Printer’s Row founded by Harry Weese in 1977, after which he worked with many local architects and artists including; Holabird & Root, Ken Schroeder, Baus & Dring, Verginio Ferrari, and Robert Gordon.
 He also began a business performing as-built building surveys in support of Chicago area renovation projects.
 Later, he worked at H.S.
 Nachman & Associates as an engineering consultant specializing in electrical reconstruction and code compliance work before joining PH.